asennikov/ember-g-map/README.md

 ## Marker bound to address query

-Proxy `g-map-address-marker` component takes address string as parameter and translates it to lat/lng under the hood.
+Proxy `g-map-address-marker` component takes address string as parameter and translates it to lat/lng/viewport under the hood.
+The viewport is used internally to fit the map and can be passed as optional parameter.

 Optional `onLocationChange` action hook will send you back coordinates of the latest address search result and the raw array of